ggrimes/gitlab-novice/episodes/02-configuring-git.Rmd

 $ git config --global user.email "you@example.com"
 ```

-These two lines create (or update) entries in `~/.gitconfig` so every commit you make will be tagged with the correct author information.

-Setting Up Your Identity: user.name and user.email
-Before you make your first commit, Git needs to know who you are.
-Every commit you make is tagged with an author, which includes a name and an email address.
-This is how Git tracks who made what changes in the project's history.

-You'll set these globally so Git remembers them for all your future projects:

-Bash

-$ git config --global user.name "Your Name"
-$ git config --global user.email "you@example.com"
 Replace "Your Name" with your actual name and "you@example.com" with your email address.
-Using the --global flag ensures these settings apply to every Git repository on your computer, so you won't have to set them up for each new project.
+Using the `--global` flag ensures these settings apply to every Git repository on your computer, so you won't have to set them up for each new project.

 ::: callout